Kapeliele Faupala

-Kapeliele "Gabriel" Faupala (born 1940) was the 51st Lavelua (King) of Wallis Island (Uvea), one of the three traditional kingdoms which comprise the French overseas territory of Wallis and Futuna.
-Faupala was officially crowned Lavelua on July 25, 2008, succeeding Tomasi Kulimoetoke II, who died in May 2007.
-He was removed from office in September 2014.
+Kapeliele "Gabriel" Faupala (29 March 1940 – 6 August 2026) was the Lavelua (King) of Wallis Island (Uvea), one of the three traditional kingdoms which comprise the French overseas territory of Wallis and Futuna.
+Faupala was officially crowned Lavelua on 25 July 2008, succeeding Tomasi Kulimoetoke II, who died in May 2007.
+He was removed from office on 2 September 2014.

-Biography
+Background

-Faupala was locally known as Kalae Kivalu before his coronation, by Wallisians.
+Faupala was born in Ahoa, Wallis and Futuna on 29 March 1940.
+He was locally known as Kalae Kivalu before his coronation, by Wallisians.
 He was chosen by the late King of 'Uvea Tomasi Kulimoetoke II, to become the holder of the "Kalae Kivalu" Title (Prime Minister).
-He is from the village of Ahoa, which is located in the center of Wallis Island.
-Faupala is a retired public servant, who worked for the French administration of Wallis and Futuna as well as the local Wallisian public works department until his retirement in 1995.
+He was from the village of Ahoa, which is located in the center of Wallis Island.
+Faupala was a retired public servant, who worked for the French administration of Wallis and Futuna as well as the local Wallisian public works department until his retirement in 1995.

 As Kalae Kivalu, Faupala was head of the Customary Council of Ministers for four years from approximately 2004 until his coronation in 2008.
 The Customary Council of Ministers enjoys a certain level of official recognition from the government of France under the 1961 treaty signed by Tomasi Kulimoetoke II which made Wallis and Futuna a French overseas territory (Territoire d'Outre-Mer).

+Faupala died on 6 August 2026, at the age of 86.